-A company business claiming a credit through this incentive shall be prohibited from receiving the research tax credit authorized by § 26-51-1102(b) for the same expenditures.
+A business claiming a credit through this incentive shall be prohibited from receiving the research tax credit authorized by § 26-51-1102(b) for the same expenditures.

 Example: A defense contractor located in Arkansas has decided to conduct research in the state to improve the function of microelectronic components in advanced weapons systems.
-The company business has been approved for this research as being "research in an area of strategic value" by the Board of Directors of the Arkansas Science and Technology Authority.
-The Authority's Board of Directors envisioned many non defense applications of the proposed research and felt as though it was very complementary to other work being done in Arkansas in the field of microelectronics.
-The defense contractor will spend one million dollars (\$1 million) in qualified research expenditures in Arkansas in conjunction with the Authority approved program of in-house research.
+The business has been approved for this research as being "research in an area of strategic value."
+The defense contractor will spend one million dollars (\$1 million) in qualified research expenditures in Arkansas in conjunction with the approved program of in-house research.
 Assuming the entire one million dollars (\$1 million) is expended on qualified items over the five-year period at the rate of two hundred thousand dollars (\$200,000) per year, the defense contractor would generate a potential credit on the qualified annual expenditure of (\$200,000 X 33% = \$66,000) and earn an actual income tax credit of fifty thousand dollars (\$50,000) per tax year, due to the limit established.
 The credits earned in each year may be carried forward for nine (9) years beyond the tax year in which they were first earned.

-- The carry forward for this incentive is nine (9) years beyond the year in which the credit was first earned. - The Arkansas Science and Technology Authority Commission must approve any research for which a business is seeking a credit under this incentive. - It is suggested that any business wishing to take advantage of this income tax credit first visit with the Authority's staff (501-683-4400) Commission to help insure the success of the research and development effort.
+- The carry forward for this incentive is nine (9) years beyond the year in which the credit was first earned. - The Commission must approve any research for which a business is seeking a credit under this incentive. - It is suggested that any business wishing to take advantage of this income tax credit first visit with the Commission to help insure the success of the research and development effort.